scottmconway/shopgoodwill-scripts/README.md

-# Shopgoodwill Scripts
+# ShopGoodwill Scripts
-A collection of scripts for programmatically interacting with [Shopgoodwill](https://shopgoodwill.com).
+A collection of scripts for programmatically interacting with [ShopGoodwill](https://shopgoodwill.com).

 ## Requirements
 * python3
-* requests
+* see requirements.txt
-* gotify-handler (optional - required only if you'd like to log to gotify)

 ## Configuration Setup
 See `config.json.example` for an example configuration file.